legendofmiracles/yas/README.md

 Mental Outlaw on YouTube

-Yas really doesn&rsquo;t try, and doesn&rsquo;t want to be the most secure option, but instead rather the fastest (as in no added security delay) or the **bloat free** option.
+Yas really doesn&rsquo;t try, and doesn&rsquo;t want to be the most secure option, but instead rather the fastest (as in no added security delay) or the **bloat free** option (if you ignore the tui version .-.).

+Yas also doesn&rsquo;t use pam like any other software that priv escalates, i personnaly see this as a positive, because yas doesn&rsquo;t depend on it.